Cottingham, Hessle and Wolfreton Sixth Form College

 - Develop analytical skill in response to experimentation data

 Physics is the most fundamental of the sciences and its ideas and principals are the foundations for all other science subjects.
 This course offers a broad vision of physics as it is today.

-There are six modules studied:
+There are nine units studied:

 Following on from your GCSE studies you will explore the subject and its uses in the modern world looking at a variety of phenomena in a practical and in depth way.